jondavid-black/food/docs/_posts/2020-12-26-broccoli_salad.md

 hidden: false
 ---

 This is an old standard but I really like it so I threw it in here.
-I actually got hooked on this stuff while working out in Colorado Springs…the office catering/cafeteria made this regularly.
+I actually got hooked on this stuff while working out in Colorado Springs...the office catering/cafeteria made this regularly.
 This is a great option if you need to bring a vegetable to a potluck.
-I found this particular recipe out on the internet somewhere, but unfortunately don’t remember the details.
+I found this particular recipe out on the internet somewhere, but unfortunately don't remember the details.
 This serves 4 to 6 people.

 ## Ingredients
 - 4 cups fresh broccoli florets